Running Metrics

 How long does it take to improve running

-How Long Does It Take to Improve Running?
 If you’re training consistently, one question comes up quickly: How long does it actually take to improve?
 Is it a few weeks?
 A few months?
 Or something much longer?
 You’re putting in the work.
 You’re showing up.
-But progress feels slow, sometimes…
+But progress feels slow, sometimes even invisible.
+That’s where frustration starts to build…

 Continue reading →